Sean Cameron Michael: Early life

-Acting career
+Career

-Over the past three decades, Michael has performed in more than 100 international television series, shorts and feature films and recently received a 2022 SAFTA South African Film and Television Awards nomination as Best Supporting Actor in a Feature Film for his role as Ronald in Ryan Kruger's cult-hit Fried Barry.
+Over the past three decades, Michael has performed in more than 130 international television series, shorts and feature films and recently received a 2022 SAFTA South African Film and Television Awards nomination as Best Supporting Actor in a Feature Film for his role as Ronald in Ryan Kruger's cult-hit Fried Barry.
 The SAFTAS is the South African equivalent of the American Oscars or British BAFTAS.

-The character actor began his career in 1993, playing the role of Thomas in an adaptation of The Gospel According to Matthew.
-In 1996, he also had a recurring role on Egoli: Place of Gold, a long-running South African soap opera.
+Michael began his career in 1993, playing the role of Thomas in an adaptation of The Gospel According to Matthew.
+In 1996, he had a recurring role as Brett on Egoli: Place of Gold, a long-running South African soap opera and was also a TV presenter and writer for SABC's "Teleschool" and "Tshisimane", a highlight being when he wrote and presented a TV special "TeleS in Space" where he interviewed NASA astronauts on the space shuttle Endeavor "live" via satellite as they orbited the Earth.
+It was the first time the new democratic South African flag had flown into space.

 Michael's first significant American television role was in 2005 when he landed the support lead in Dean Devlin's mini-series The Triangle.
 Also, in 2008 he joined the cast of 24 playing French UN worker, Charles Solenz, in 24: Redemption.
 The New York Post singled out Michael's performance saying that his character "might be the most spineless, loathsome character ever created for this show."

 In 2011, Michael portrayed the role of Thomas Edison in History Channel's series America: The Story of Us, scoring the highest viewership ratings in network history.

 The following year, he played the lead in Animal Planet's TV special Mermaids: The Body Found, which scored the highest viewership ratings for the channel since 2003.
 He appeared in HBO's film The Girl and the Strike Back series.
 He also worked opposite Denzel Washington and Ryan Reynolds in Universal's Safe House.
+This was followed by working opposite Matt Damon and Morgan Freeman in Clint Eastwood's "Invictus".

 In 2013, he starred opposite the late Oscar winner William Hurt in BBC Films' Royal Television Society's film, The Challenger, about the space shuttle disaster.
 He then started work on season 1 of Black Sails.
 The show received several Emmy Awards.
-The second season premiered on January 24, 2015.
+The second season premiered on 24 January 2015.
 Michael was considered for Emmy and SAG awards for his work on season one and two as series regular Richard Guthrie.

 In 2015, he played the supporting role of Lester in the film The Salvation, for director Kristian Levring, and starring Mads Mikkelsen, Eva Green and Jonathan Pryce.
 The Danish western premiered at Cannes to a ten-minute standing ovation.

 In 2016, Michael guest starred in a number of US television shows, including Of Kings and Prophets (ABC), Criminal Minds: Beyond Borders (CBS) and Scorpion (CBS) in which he played the lead baddie, Shane Copley and once again was considered for an Emmy.